phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<repository>`
 --------------

-Contained within a `<toolRepositories>` tag.
+Contained within a `<toolRepositories>` element tag.
 Defines a particular repository storing a dependency for the workflow.
 This must correspond to the information within some Galaxy ToolShed containing this repository.
 For example, for SPAdes <https://toolshed.g2.bx.psu.edu/view/lionelguy/spades/21734680d921>.

 ### Attributes